mikependon/RepoDB/Docs/pages/cache.rst

 Cache
 =====

-It is a feature used to cache the result set from the database.
+It is a feature that is used to cache the results from the database.
 By the default, the `RepoDb.MemoryCache` is being used by the library.
 A cache is only working on the `Query` operation.

 The caching is of the `pseudo` below.